Platform API for Partners

 .

-When the flag is enabled on your v1 add-on (or if you’re on v3), provision requests will contain a grant code that you can exchange for an access token scoped to that add-on resource.
+When the flag is enabled on your v1 add-on (or if you’re on v3), provision requests contain a grant code that you can exchange for an access token scoped to that add-on resource.
 The process is described below.

-Retrieving your Client Secret
+Retrieving Your Client Secret

-You will need your client_secret
+You need your client_secret

 for most OAuth interactions with Heroku.
 You can find your Add-on’s client_secret